Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Changelog

+### 3.2.0
+- Each input folder can now contain a Conformancelab `src-properties.json` file which contains property overrules be outputted.
+This tool now adds the `target` (or `variant`) name to this file if applicable and copies it to the output folder as `properties.json`.

 ### 3.0.0
 - Major release aimed at working on the Conformancelab test platform by Interoplab:
   - TestScripts are now in FHIR R5